-2008 - A 6-foot bronze statue of William Smith is unveiled during Centennial Weekend on the Hill.
-The statue was created by Professor of Art and Architecture A.E.
+2006 - A 6-foot bronze statue of

+William Smith is unveiled during

+Centennial Weekend on the Hill.
+The

+statue was created by Professor of Art

+and Architecture A.E.
 "Ted" Aub.
+The

-The Centennial
+Centennial Center for Leadership

+(CCL) is established to commemorate

-William Smith statue
+100 years of William Smith trailblazers

-Center for Leadership (CCL) is established to commemorate 100 years of William Smith trailblazers and house HWS leadership programs.
+and house HWS leadership programs.

-- 2008 Cerri A. Banks becomes the first African American Dean of William Smith. - 2009 Lynn Cutter Morris '09 breaks three 22-year-old records for the William Smith swimming and diving team. - 2011 The 100th class graduates from William Smith.
-The Colleges establish Geneva 2020 to harness the resources of the entire community to support the education of Geneva's children. - 2012 The Alumnae Association introduces the class charm tradition at Moving Up Day. - 2012 At their spring meeting, the Hobart and William Smith Colleges Board of Trustees elects Maureen Collins Zupan '72, P'09 L.H.D.'16 as chair, making her the first William Smith alumna to hold the position. - 2013 The women's studies department and Title IX celebrate 40 years at the Colleges, while the LGBT studies department celebrates its $10^{\rm th}$ anniversary. - 2016 Alta Boyer, Class of 1936, speaks to the William Smith seniors and revives the tradition of the "Good Luck Tree."
-This tree is located on the bend of the Hill and touching it is believed to bring good luck. - 2017 Lisa Kaenzig P'22 is named William Smith Dean. - 2018 Theta Phi Alpha inducts its first class becoming the first sorority at William Smith College.
+2008 - Cerri A. Banks becomes the

+first African American Dean of William Smith.

+2009 - Lynn Cutter Morris '09 breaks three 22-year-old records for the William Smith swimming and diving team.

+2011 - The $100^{\rm th}$ class graduates from William Smith.
+The Colleges establish Geneva 2020 to harness the resources of the entire community to support the education of Geneva's children.

+2012 - The Alumnae Association introduces the class charm tradition at Moving Up Day.
+Also, at their spring meeting, the Hobart and William Smith Colleges Board of Trustees elects Maureen Collins Zupan '72, P'09 L.H.D.'16 as chair, making her the first William Smith alumna to hold the position.

+2013 - The women's studies department and Title IX celebrate 40 years at the Colleges, while the LGBT studies department celebrates its $10^{th}$ anniversary.

+2016 - Alta Boyer, Class of 1936, speaks to the William Smith seniors and revives the tradition of the "Good Luck Tree."
+This tree is located on the bend of the Hill and touching it is believed to bring good luck.

+2017 - Lisa Kaenzig P'22 is named William Smith Dean.

+2018 - Theta Phi Alpha inducts its first class - becoming the first sorority at William Smith College.